Terms & Conditions

 Spokes Auctioneers Terms and Conditions

-- A refundable deposit fee which is paid by way of EFT/ out to Spokes Auctioneers is payable upon registration to obtain buyer’s card.
+- A refundable deposit fee which is paid by way of EFT/ out to Spokes Auctioneers is payable a day prior to auction to obtain buyer’s card.
 Only registered buyers are permitted to bid on the auction.
-Any person intending to bid must be registered first, and no exceptions will be allowed.
+Any person intending to bid must be registered first, no exceptions.

 - The auction sale shall commence by the auctioneer announcing and identifying the item to be put up for offers (hereinafter also referred to as “the lot”) and calling for offers (hereinafter also referred to as “the bid”)

-- Strictly no cash/ personal cheques will be accepted on site for deposits/ settlement of payments.
+- Strictly no cash/ personal cheques will be accepted on site for payments.

 - The purchase price will be announced by the auctioneer on that particular auction if it is inclusive or exclusive of VAT.